ashishkr004/project/README.md

 3. Student management
 4. Issue and return of books with penalty for late submission.

+#### Implemented following things in the project
-#Built a system to manage books, employees and students data with ability to add, search and update new books, employees and students.
+# Built the system to manage books, employees and students data with ability to add, search and update new books, employees and students.
-#Also, we can issue, track and return books form/to library.
+# We can issue, track and return books form/to library
+# Roles are defined for employee so that employees can only do their respective task
+# CRUD APIs for book, employee, student and issued_book table
+# If book is already issued to someone it can't be re-issued until it is not return to library
+# Employee with role 'Admin' has rights to add new employees and students
+# Employee with roles 'librarian' and 'issuer' can issue books to students
+# Employee with roles 'librarian' and 'receiver' can allow return of books
+# Search Api provides filter on various attribute
+# Exceptions are handled
+# 2-3 rounds of dev testing are done

 #Technologies and language used:
-Java 11, Spring-boot, PostgreSql, Swagger.
+Java 11, Spring-boot, PostgreSql, Swagger

 #Run maven project by following commands

 mvn clean install

-mvn run -Dspring.profiles.active=staging -Denv=staging
+mvn spring-boot:run -Dspring.profiles.active=staging -Denv=staging

 #Run following commands after starting psql server